About Neurostimulation Therapy

 Neurostimulation works by altering pain signals as they travel to the brain.
 It is a pain management therapy that delivers electrical stimulation to the spinal cord, dorsal root ganglion (a cluster of nerve cells in a dorsal root of in the spinal cord) and brain.
 Using an implantable device, or neurostimulator, this treatment aims to reduce the user's perception and experience of certain types of pain inside the body.

-Dorsal root ganglion (DRG) therapy helps users manage difficult-to-treat chronic pain limited to the lower extremities in patients with Chronic Regional Pain Syndrome (CRPS).
+Dorsal root ganglion (DRG) therapy helps users manage difficult-to-treat chronic pain limited to the lower extremities in patients with Complex Regional Pain Syndrome (CRPS).
 It can provide profound relief to those suffering from pain following hernia, knee replacement, and amputation surgeries.

 Spinal cord stimulation (SCS) has been used for more than 40 years.
 It helps control chronic pain in the arms, legs and back resulting from failed back surgery or nerve damage.
 With SCS, a small, implanted device uses electrical stimulation to change pain signals and pain perception in your body.

 Try Before You Buy

 Unsure of making a commitment to these treatments?
 Both of these therapies offer a unique benefit: You can try it with a temporary neurostimulation system before committing to a permanent implant of the device.

 In a minimally-invasive procedure, your doctor would place stimulation leads right beneath your skin beside the nerve or nerves responsible for your neuropathic pain.
 You would then wear a temporary, external device under your clothing to power the electrical stimulation that disrupts the pain signals.